 |Page tools: Print Page Print All RSS Search this Product|

-“New South Wales remained the most popular destination for overseas visitors in 2013-14, claiming nearly 40 per cent of all short-term trips.
-It was followed by Victoria (23%) and Queensland (23%).
+Ms Noack noted that New South Wales remained the most popular destination for overseas visitors in 2016, claiming nearly 38 per cent of all short-term trips.
+It was followed by Victoria (25 per cent) and Queensland (22 per cent).

 These documents will be presented in a new window.